beNative/LogViewer/FUNCTIONAL_MANUAL.md

 This is where you view and interact with your log data.

-#### The Toolbar
-Located directly above the log table, this toolbar contains all controls for changing the appearance and behavior of the table:
-- **Density**: Adjusts the row spacing between "Compact", "Normal", and "Comfortable".
-- **View Mode**: Toggles the table between "Paginate" (viewing data in discrete pages) and "Scroll" (an infinitely scrolling list).
-- **Columns**: Opens a dropdown to show or hide specific columns in the table.
-- **Details**: Toggles the visibility of the "Details Panel" on the right.

 #### The Log Table
 This table displays the log entries that match your currently applied filters.
 You can:
 - **Click** a row to select it and view its full contents in the Details Panel.
 - **Use Keyboard Navigation** (Arrow keys, PageUp/Down, Home/End) to move through the entries.
-- **Right-click** on a cell to open a context menu for quick filtering (for both inclusion and exclusion) or copying data.
+- **Right-click on a cell** to open a context menu for quick filtering (for both inclusion and exclusion) or copying data.
+- **Right-click on the table header** to open a context menu for showing or hiding columns.

 ### 4.3.
 The Details Panel
 When toggled on, this panel appears on the right and shows the full, parsed details of the currently selected log entry.
 It provides a structured view of the data and can render special formats like XML, SQL, and Key-Value pairs.